denialromeo/4462-chess-problems/README.md

 Everything here is still very much under construction.
 I don't recommend using it in the present state.
 Expect much to change.

-### To-Do

-* Database has incorrect values for first moves that are promotions.
-Need to clean up those values.
-To see this, run

-    `sqlite3 chess-puzzle-recorder\p.db "select moves from problems" | ag [qnr]`

 ### Acknowledgments

 Special thanks to Chris Oakman for his sublime, exquisitely documented 2013 [chessboard.js](http://chessboardjs.com) and to Jeff Hlywa for [chess.js](https://github.com/jhlywa/chess.js).